 What are the Healthy Fat Sources to Trigger Ketosis?

 Eating the right foods is important to the success of your diet or weight loss technique.
 Those who are experts in keto diet claims that a keto diet will work if healthy fat sources are 70% to 80% of your daily food intake.
-Saturated fats, monounsaturated fats, and natural trans fats are among the healthy fat sources for those who are on keto diet.
+Saturated fats, monounsaturated fats, and natural trans fats are among the healthy fat sources for those who are on the keto diet.
 Omega-3 fats and the other natural polyunsaturated fats are also helpful to trigger our body to ketosis.

 What are the fat sources that are to be limited in our daily diet?
-Keto dieters agree that processed polyunsaturated fats and processed trans fats are not helpful if they wish to ready our body to ketosis.
+Keto dieters agree that processed polyunsaturated fats and processed trans fats are not helpful if they wish to ready our body for ketosis.
 Examples of these are processed foods and commercially baked items.

 Foods With High-Quality Fats and Best for Keto Dieters

-Many people believe that saturated fats can be damaging to our body.
-Keto diet debunks this thinking with support from a new study which states that these fats do not cause heart disease.
+Many people believe that saturated fats can be damaging to our bodies.
+Keto diet debunks this thinking with support from a new study that states that these fats do not cause heart disease.
 Red meats, especially the organic or grass-fed ones, are the perfect healthy fat sources for keto dieters.
-Along with these are ghee, raw whole milk, and the other high-fat dairy products.
+Along with these are ghee, raw whole milk, and other high-fat dairy products.
 As for the vegetarians, they can always go for coconut butter, palm oil, and cocoa butter as their healthy fat sources.

 Monounsaturated fats are keto-friendly as these foods can speed up the body’s transition to ketosis.
 They also offer a lot of health benefits such as better insulin resistance and good cholesterol.
 Good examples of foods that are rich in monounsaturated fats are oils including macadamia nut oil and avocado oil.
 You can also go with almonds, Brazil nuts, and pecans.

-Other healthy fat sources for those on a keto diet are the foods rich in omega 6 and omega 3 fatty acids.
+Other healthy fat sources for those on a keto diet are foods rich in omega 6 and omega 3 fatty acids.
 These are helpful as they prevent us from having a stroke, heart disease, and other serious conditions.
 Among the foods that are rich in fatty acids are walnuts, flaxseeds, pumpkin seeds, chia seeds, and sunflower seeds.
 Fatty fish including trout, tuna, and mackerel are also the best options for pescatarians who are aiming for ketosis.

 Sticking to healthy fat sources are essential to speed up ketosis.
 Adding foods with the bad fats, on the other hand, will get your body out of ketosis.
 To help you more in this journey, here is a round-up of foods with the worst and best fats for everyone on a ketogenic diet.

 Getting the top spot is avocado.
 This fruit is rich in monounsaturated fatty acids and fiber that improves our digestion.
 It also has low calories which help our body burn fats faster.
-Olive oil is also useful if you are on a keto diet as it helps lower our cholesterol level.
+Olive oil is also useful if you are on a keto diet as it helps lower your cholesterol level.
 You can always add this to pasta or salad as it also has low-calorie content.
 Chia seeds and nuts also made it to the list.
 Aside from having high healthy fat content, they are also rich in amino acids that optimize our health status.